MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/app-center-tutorial.md

 > **Note:** For a production installation, consider to install the Application Center by running the provided Ant tasks: it enables you to decouple updates to the server from updates to the Application Center.

-##  Cordova based IBM AppCenter client
+##  Cordova based IBM {{ site.data.keys.mf_app_center_short }} client
 Cordova AppCenter client project is part of the `install` directory and is located at *install_dir/ApplicationCenter/installer/CordovaAppCenterClient*.

 ### Introduction
-This is an AppCenter client application that is based on Cordova framework, it does not have any dependency on the MobileFirst Platform client/server APIs.
-Since this a pure Cordova app, there is no dependency on MobileFirst Platform Studio (v7.1 Studio  for developing MobileFirst Platform apps).
+This is an AppCenter client application that is based on Cordova framework, it does not have any dependency on the {{ site.data.keys.product_adj }} Platform client/server APIs.
+Since this a pure Cordova app, there is no dependency on {{ site.data.keys.mf_studio }} (v7.1 Studio  for developing {{ site.data.keys.product_adj }}  Platform apps).
 This app uses DOJO for the UI.

 ### Getting started
 Follow the steps below to get started: